MakarMS/text-probe/README.md

   strings of other lengths or with non-hex characters.

-- `DockerLabelProbe` — extracts Docker label key/value pairs from Dockerfiles and CLI commands (e.g., LABEL version="1.0.0" description="API" vendor=acme).
-Detects fragments in the form key=value and key="value",
+- `DockerLabelProbe` — extracts Docker label key/value pairs from Dockerfiles and CLI commands (e.g., `LABEL version="1.0.0" description="API" vendor=acme`).
+Detects fragments in the form `key=value` and `key="value"`,
   including multiple labels in a single instruction, without fully parsing Dockerfile syntax.

+- `DockerCliFlagProbe` — extracts Docker CLI flags from arbitrary text (e.g., `-p 8080:80`, `-v ./src:/app`,
+  `--env KEY=VALUE`, `--name api`, `--rm`).
+Detects short and long options in both space and equals forms, with or without arguments, making it suitable for parsing docker run commands, CI scripts, and orchestration logs without full CLI parsing.

 You can implement your own probes by creating classes that implement the `IProbe` interface.
 Each probe also supports using a different validator for the returned values by passing an instance of a class